-Create a Bootable USB flash drive.
+Make Bootable USB flash drives.
 Install, boot, and run Linux on USB or even boot from USB Windows 10 or 11.
-Multiboot ISO files from one flash memory stick.
-Run Linux on Windows as a VirtualBox (VM) Virtual Machine, and much more.
+Multiboot ISO files from one thumb drive, pendrive, jump drive, or flash memory stick.
+Run Linux on Windows as a VirtualBox (VM) Virtual Machine, and more.

 On this site you'll find simplified tutorials, software, and media creation tools to help you easily boot from a USB drive.
 Create portable Linux Live USB sticks, install or make Windows boot from USB, run antivirus programs, backup utilities and system diagnostic tools from a flash memory stick or SD card, perform virtual machine (VM) or kernel-based (KVM) emulation, cloud computing, etc.

 Additional information is also provided to help you access UEFI or BIOS to boot from USB.
 Setup, configure and get started using Linux, along with shell script commands and coding examples to assist you along the way.

 Table of Contents

 How to boot from USB drive?

 To make a bootable USB with Windows, and get your flash drive booting quickly, you can use one of the following utilities.
 Both tools provide a categorized list of example bootable distributions, information on where to download the ISO files, along with links to each corresponding project page.
 If you are just getting started, I recommend using YUMI exFAT as it supports Multibooting from both BIOS and UEFI systems and is frequently updated.

 Updated: 18 Oct, 2023

 YUMI is multiboot USB bootable software.
 This boot from USB maker is the successor to our singular Universal Installer.
 As you've probably already guessed, it is a multiboot tool created for the purpose of multibooting.
 In that it allows you to boot multiple ISO distributions and system diagnostic tools from one multi bootable USB drive.

 Updated: 19 Oct, 2023